divvun/giellalt-svn2git/doc/Aftermath.md

 * make sure everything is working also for svn users
 	* DONE (at least svn ignore, everything else works as before)
 * define production languages - see below on maturity
+* transfer dictionaries to github - prefix `dict-`
+* possibly transfer other stuff to github:
+	* tools
+	* techdoc (`site-giellalt`?)
+	* the other sites, repo prefix `site-`?
+	* make the site build and publish on push/commit using github actions